tysonjh/gatakka/README.md

 workers will write into gator.log.
 By default it is very verbose with DEBUG logging levels.
 If you are not so interested in seeing cluster membership and actor LoggingReceive style messages change the log level to INFO.

+GATE uses log4j and it defaults to console so it muddles up the experience, thus a log4j.xml file directs GATE to log into a gate.log file.

 #### Sample session
 ```
 >run-main gatakka.Client